 Applications completed improperly may be cause for ineligibility, disqualification or may lead to lower scores.

-If you have any questions regarding the recruitment or application process, please contact the exam analyst, Katelynn Luong, at (415) 554-2920 or email: Katelynn.Luong@sfdph.org.
+If you have any questions regarding the recruitment or application process, please contact the exam analyst, Katelynn Luong, by telephone at (415) 554-2920, or by email at Katelynn.Luong@sfdph.org.

 Training and Experience Evaluation (Weight: 100%):